Sabhari-CEG/-Building-a-Stock-Analysis-System-with-Buy-Sell-Recommendations/README.md

 # -Building-a-Stock-Analysis-System-with-Buy-Sell-Recommendations

+## Description
-A rule-based stock analysis system fetches financial data (e.g., AAPL) from APIs, processes it, calculates a weighted score based on metrics, and provides a Buy/Sell recommendation with reasoning, offering actionable insights into company performance.
+This notebook implements a rule-based stock analysis system that fetches financial data for a given company (e.g., AAPL) from multiple APIs, processes the data, calculates a score based on financial metrics, and provides a Buy/Sell recommendation with reasoning.
+The system uses weighted scoring logic to evaluate the company's performance and generate actionable insights.
+While the current implementation is deterministic and rule-based, it serves as a foundation for creating an AI agent by adding autonomy, learning capabilities, and natural language interaction.